 Delivery via C-section is a relatively safe surgical procedure, but entails a higher risk of complications as it is far more invasive.
 The most common disorders associated with this surgery are blood clots in your legs or lungs, anesthesia related nausea, and bowel movement problems (ileus).

 Many new mothers experience postpartum depression after delivery.
+You may experience feelings of extreme sadness.
 This change in mood may be caused by a variety of factors including: